maxspahn/markdown-cv/index.md

 __Post-Doctoral Researcher @ Delft University of Technology__

 - Integrating non-Riemannian trajectory generation into manipulation tasks
-- Leading a group of researchers to develop a live demo of multiple mobile manipulators in a human-shared environment
+- Leading a group of researchers to develop a live demo of <br>multiple mobile manipulators in a human-shared environment